 For most games at Victory Park, fans are not segregated.
 If segregation needs to be put in force then the Pilling Lane End is allocated to away fans.
 This consists of a small covered terrace that runs for around a quarter of the width of the pitch and is situated directly behind the goal.
 It does have some supporting pillars along the front that could impede your view.
 There is also a small flat standing area running behind the pitch perimeter wall.

 There is the Victory Social Club at the ground which welcomes visiting supporters.
 Otherwise, a few minutes walk from the ground on the Pall Mall Road is a small pub called the Plough.
-Mark Cotterill 'There are two pubs less than five minutes away from Victory Park on Bolton Street, that both welcome away fans.
-These are the Duke of York and right next door the Eagle Hotel.
-The Eagle hotel is small and rather basic but does do real ale.
-The Duke of York is bigger, has two bars and has BT and Sky Sports.'
+Mark Cotterill ‘There is the Duke of York pub which is less than five minutes walk away from Victory Park on Bolton Street.
+It welcomes away fans, has two bars and shows BT and Sky Sports’.
 Also on Bolton Street is a small micropub called Bootleggers.

 If you like your real ales then around a ten minute walk away on Brooke Street is the Potters Arms which was formerly listed in the CAMRA Good Beer Guide.
 If arriving by train then near to the station is the Ale Station micropub which is located on Chapel Street.
 Also on Chapel Street, there is another small pub called the Shepherds Hall Ale House, as well as the Crown.
 All three of these pubs are CAMRA Beer Guide listed.
 Also in Chorley town centre, which is around a 10-15 minute walk away from Victory Park, is a Wetherspoons outlet on New Market Street, called the Sir Henry Tate.

 The Club are looking to see if they can put in a small stand on the Ashby Street Terrace side of Victory Park.
 This will be used for Corporate visitors.